HyperAgents/hmas/domains/logistics/configure-organization/README.md

 ## Recommendations

 * The Use Constraint is represented as a SHACL shape instead of an RDF triple.
-For example, the SHACL shape constraining the use of a Usage by a single Agent whose Artifacts is
+For example, the SHACL shape constraining that the artifacts in a use have all facilities that are also facilities of a usage.

 ```
-ex:UsageCardinalityShape a sh:NodeShape ;
+ex:UseFacilitiesShape a sh:NodeShape ;
-    sh:targetObjectsOf hmas:isUseFor;
+    sh:targetClass hmas:Use ;
-    sh:property [
+    sh:sparql [
-        sh:path ( [ sh:inversePath hmas:isUseFor ] hmas:isUseBy ) ;
+        a sh:SPARQLConstraint ;
+        sh:message "The artifacts should have all the facilities specified in the usage." ;
+        sh:prefixes ex:, hmas:, rdfs: ;
+        sh:select """
+          SELECT (?use as $this)
+          WHERE {
+            ?use hmas:isUseFor ?usage .
+            ?usage hmas:isUsageOf ?facility .

+            FILTER NOT EXISTS {
+              ?use hmas:isUseOf ?artifact .
+              ?artifact hmas:hasFacility ?facility .
+            }
+          }
-        sh:maxCount 1 ;
+          """ ;
         ] .
 ```

-In the same way, the Use Constraint uses SHACL shape instead of an RDF triple.
-For example, the SHACL shape constraining the use